Supports brain function

 L-Ornithine Hydrochloride is non-GMO, gluten-free, and vegan.

 L-ornithine has been used in clinical studies at doses ranging from 200 mg to a few grams.
 The most common dose, when given alone in recent human studies, has been 400 mg a day.
 L-ornithine has been complementary with caffeine at a dose of 200 mg L-ornithine in combination with 100 mg caffeine .
 Based on our review of the research, Neurohacker believes L-ornithine follows a threshold response (see Neurohacker Dosing Principles) when given to healthy people, which means we expect the majority of functional benefits to occur within the 200-400 mg range.
-We recommend a dose of L-ornithine within this studied range when it is combined with caffeine and used as a nootropic (to be consistent with the human study); however, we may recommend a lower dose if L-ornithine is being used in a formula to augment dietary intake).*
+We recommend a serving of L-ornithine within this studied range when it is combined with caffeine and used as a nootropic (to be consistent with the human study); however, we may recommend a lower serving if L-ornithine is being used in a formula to augment dietary intake).*

 Influences the hypothalamic-pituitary-adrenal (HPA) axis* [2,3]

 Supports healthy behavioral responses to stress* [2,6]

 Promotes healthy levels of stress signaling molecules* [2,3,5,7–9]

 Promotes healthy melatonin signaling* [5,12]

 Supports brain metabolism, oxygen utilization, and neutralization of ammonia* [13–16]

 Metabolic precursor for GABA and glutamate neurotransmitter pathways* [17–22]